 - salt and black pepper

-- Spray oil
+- olive oil spray

-- Preheat oven to 200c, 400f (gas mark 4)
+- Preheat oven to 180c, 200c, 400f (gas mark 6)

 - Serve immediately and enjoy!!

-It is the responsibility of the Reader to assure the products or ingredients they use in any recipes from Slimming Eats are allergen-free (gluten-free, egg-free and/or dairy-free, for example) or Vegetarian friendly.
+It is the responsibility of the Reader to assure the products or ingredients they use in any recipes from Slimming Eats are allergen-free (gluten-free, egg-free, soy-free and/or dairy-free, for example).
 Slimming Eats assumes no liability for inaccuracies or misstatement about products, opinions or comments on this site.